-We’ve all been there- we store away our string trimmer at the end of the growing season and when it comes time to fire it up again in the spring, the darn thing won’t start.
+We’ve all been there- we store away our favorite string trimmer at the end of the growing season and when it comes time to fire it up again in the spring, the darn thing won’t start.
 In my household it’s cause for a fair amount of frustration, prayers to the lawn gods, and the occasional expletive each spring as I prep, prime, and attempt to get items that have been stored for months started again.

 But what’s even more frustrating is when your weed trimmer has been working just fine and then, simply put: the weed eater won’t start.
 No matter the circumstances, before you load it up for a trip to the hardware store, look over the following helpful hints that might just get you back up and running fairly quickly- and save you both time and money.
 Most weed wackers, whether handheld or walk-behind, are simple enough in their design to troubleshoot fairly easily.